Animosity/gamergamma/README.md

 * NVIDIA-only support for vibrance control

 Notes:
--Dell S2716DG only uses the MSByte of the gamma value.
+-`Dell S2716DG` only uses the MSByte of the gamma value.
 -Writing LSByte != 0x00
 can cause CRC Verify errors.
 The scheme of only writing MSByte has not been tested on other monitors.

 Development reference:

 Output of nvibrant ("Normal output" upon which its usage is based):

+    ```
     ❯ nvibrant
             Driver version: (580.105.08)

             Display 0: